Friday, December 30, 2016

 The CryptO'pinion?

-This is a really good conversion albeit with a few niggles that spoil an otherwise great rock-smashing experience.
+This is a great conversion albeit with a few niggles that spoil an otherwise great rock-smashing experience.
 Asteroid purists probably won't like it with all the extra changes and improvements but, keep an open mind, because this game is tons of fun.
-I think they've improved the genre best they could without adding bloatware to ruin it.
+Ignoring the sound effects, they have improved the genre as best they could, without adding bloatware to ruin it.

-Okay, if someone put a gun to my head and made me choose between this and Stardust, I fear the latter would win.
-However, that win wouldn't be by much, because Blasteroids is excellent and utterly addictive.
-Genuinely love it!
+If someone put a gun to my head and made me choose between this and Stardust, I fear the latter would win.
+However, it wouldn't win by much, because Blasteroids is exceptional and utterly addictive.
+Make the time - play this!!

 Download for hard drive or floppy disk